Faisal I: Accession to the Iraqi throne

 On 12 June 1921, Faisal left Jeddah for Iraq alongside several Iraqi nobles and Sir Kinahan Cornwallis on the RIMS Northbrook, and on 23 June, Faisal first landed in Iraq on the main port of Basra.
 Faisal's arrival was met with a mixed response, while most Iraqis welcomed him in large numbers and groups, some people, especially the Ulama' at Najaf and the tribesman of Southern Iraq, including Samawah, were either disappointed or hostile which shocked Faisal.

 Despite this, the Mayor of Baghdad at the time sent a telegram to greet Faisal.
 The city of Hillah also welcomed him.
 When Faisal arrived in Baghdad on 26 June, he was widely welcomed by Baghdadis.
 The next day, an ovation was given to him in al-Kadhimiyya, where he prayed at its main mosque and was welcomed.

 Faisal became a candidate for King of Iraq alongside other candidates such as the Sayyid Muhammad al-Sadr, and Ali Jawdat al-Ayyubi.
 Following a plebiscite showing 96% in favor, Faisal agreed to become king.
 On 23 August 1921, he was made king of Iraq.
-Iraq was a new entity created out of the former Ottoman vilayets (provinces) of Mosul, Baghdad and Basra.
+Iraq was a new political entity created after World War I from Ottoman Iraq, which had consisted largely of the Ottoman vilayets (provinces) of Mosul, Baghdad and Basra.
 Ottoman vilayets were usually named after their capital, and thus the Basra vilayet was southern Iraq.
 Given this background, there was no sense of Iraqi nationalism or even Iraqi national identity when Faisal took his throne.
 Anecdotally, the band present played God Save the King, as Iraq did not yet have a national anthem and would not have one until 1932.